Leoz3r/YTProgrammingLesson101/README.md

 • This repository is a tutorial for programming.

-• The code I type is directly from YouTube videos that might help some people save time.
-(Textbook)
+• The code I type is directly from YouTube videos that might help some people save time. (basically like a textbook)

 # Sources: